nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 ### Personal Involvement in Murders

-During the Phantom Funeral of Rev. Duke Stone and his wife, Trump witnessed the murders firsthand.
-From the announcer's box at Hamilton Heights Christian Academy, he observed as people were beheaded and encouraged his Secret Service detail to participate in the violence.
+During the [[Phantom Funeral|]] of Rev. Duke Stone and his wife, Trump witnessed the murders firsthand.
+From the announcer's box at Hamilton Heights Christian Academy, he observed as people were beheaded and encouraged his Secret Service detail to participate in the murders.

 ## Involvement in Planning and Scheduling

 ### Mother's Day Massacre

-Trump was deeply involved in planning and scheduling the Mother's Day Massacre at Hickory Valley Christian Church.
+Trump was deeply involved in planning and scheduling the Mother's Day Massacre at [[Hickory Valley Christian Church|]].
 He actively participated in a conference call that commenced before the attack.
 Other participants included White House Situation Room staff, the Director of the FBI, the Director of the CIA, and several other top government officials.
 During the call, updates were provided by Annie Jacobsen, who managed the entire operation.

 ## Elimination of Previous Operatives